Homeownership Opportunities will

 For sale Middle Income housing is critically important because there’s so little of it in San Diego, where the average price of a home is $900,000 and the average rent for a 3-bedroom apartment is $4,000.

-High costs and lack of housing drive rents higher and create a huge imbalance in our city between the haves and the have not.
+High costs and lack of housing drive rents higher and create a huge imbalance in our city between the Haves and the Have Nots.
 This initiative would lower the cost of new homes because homebuyers would be buying less land, Creating Homeownership Opportunities that do not exist for San Diego’s middle class and working families, including construction workers, tradesmen/women, teachers, public safety workers, office workers, first-time home buyers, and others.

-4. GROW THE LOCAL ECONOMY AND CREATE NEW REVENUE FOR NEIGHBORHOOD SERVICES
+2. GROW THE LOCAL ECONOMY AND CREATE NEW REVENUE FOR SCHOOLS & NEIGHBORHOOD SERVICES

 Rezoning single-family lots into smaller parcels, while identifying funding to develop new affordable homes, will stimulate the local economy for new goods, services, jobs, and mortgages.